Next Period Recommendation Reality Check: Dataset

-Several preprocessing steps are applied to the dataset to prepare it for benchmarking.
-First, we truncate the dates to full months in order to simplify evaluation for time periods of weeks and months.
-Secondly, to reduce possible anomalies, we remove users and items with less than ten interactions \cite{fpmc} in the first six months and filter out users with less than one transaction per month.
-As filtering can change the number of interactions between the remaining users and items, we repeat the second step several times until our data converges.
-Statistical information about clean datasets after preprocessing is summarized in \autoref{tab:datastat}.
+\textbf{Preprocessing Pipeline.} To reduce possible anomalies, we filter out users with less than one transaction per month, similar to \cite{fpmc}.
+As filtering can change the number of interactions between the remaining users and items, we repeat this step several times until our data converges.
+Statistical information about datasets after preprocessing is summarized in \autoref{tab:datastat}.